TrofimTakoiOdin/Project/dev.md

 It sucks, bro
 # It's smoky in Moskow
-# It's cloudy and hot
+# It's cloudy and hot and smoky